IBM-Cloud/terraform-cost-estimator/README.md

 # IBM Cloud Terraform Cost estimator

 This project provides the Go implementation for Plan based terraform cost estimation for [terraform-provider-ibm](https://github.com/IBM-Cloud/terraform-provider-ibm/tree/v1.36.0) by parsing the input terraform plan data, and provides an estimated cost of the template.
 It can be used as an SDK as well as a CLI

+## Disclaimer

+The following is an experimental beta release.
+Get the full list of supported resources and common assumptions here [https://github.com/IBM-Cloud/terraform-cost-estimator/blob/main/supportedResources.md].
+The generated output is just an estimated cost, not the actual cost.
 # tfcost CLI
 The following are the instructions and steps to use cli for IBM-Cloud terraform cost calculator